MasonWirtz/MasonWirtz.github.io/Lectures.md

 * <u>Wirtz, M. A.</u> (11.01.2022).
 Soziolinguistische Kompetenz im Zweitspracherwerb bei Erwachsenen.
 Dynamiken von linguistischen, sozioaffektiven und kognitiven Faktoren in der soziolinguistischen Entwicklung.
 Presented at: *Österreichischer Verband für Deutsch als Fremd/Zweitsprache.* <br> Salzburg, Austria.

 <br>

 > # (Upcoming) Conference Presentations

-* Pfenninger, S. E., & <u>Wirtz, M. A.</u> (accepted) *When* and *for whom* does extracurricular English exposure work?
+* Pfenninger, S. E., & <u>Wirtz, M. A.</u> (04.07.2024) *When* and *for whom* does extracurricular English exposure work?
 Introducing new methods to capture the temporal specificity of L2 development and individual differences in young learners. *EuroSLA 33.* Montpellier, France.

-* PANEL ORGANIZATION: <br> <u>Wirtz, M. A.</u>, & Schmidt-Riese, A. (accepted).
+* PANEL ORGANIZATION: <br> <u>Wirtz, M. A.</u>, & Schmidt-Riese, A. (08.07.2024).
 Dynamics of Sociolinguistic Development in the First and Second Language. *International Conference on Language Variation in Europe (ICLaVE).* Vienna, Austria.

-* PANEL ORGANIZATION: <br> <u>Wirtz, M. A.</u>, Pickl, S., Niehaus, K., & Elspaß, S. (accepted).
+* PANEL ORGANIZATION: <br> <u>Wirtz, M. A.</u>, Pickl, S., Niehaus, K., & Elspaß, S. (09.07.2024).
 Modeling Context and the Individual. *International Conference on Language Variation in Europe (ICLaVE).* Vienna, Austria.

-* <u>Wirtz, M. A.</u>, Pickl, S., & Niehaus, K. (accepted).
+* <u>Wirtz, M. A.</u>, Pickl, S., & Niehaus, K. (09.07.2024).
 Taking a new perspective to occupational metrics: Variation intensity in colloquial German as a function of occupational complexity. *International Conference on Language Variation in Europe (ICLaVE).* Vienna, Austria.

-* <u>Wirtz, M. A.</u> (accepted).
+* <u>Wirtz, M. A.</u> (08.07.2024).
 Operationalizing individuality in variationist SLA: Taking stock and charging forward. *International Conference on Language Variation in Europe (ICLaVE).* Vienna, Austria.

 * <u>Wirtz, M. A.</u> (06.06.2024).
 Major life events and psychosocial factors as drivers for language change across the lifespan. *LRI: Language & Belonging.* Merano, South Tyrol.